Aeronavics/horus/README.md

-"# horus"
+# horus

+## Getting Started
+Connect microSD card from FRSky Horus X10S Express to computer.
+Clear the contents of the SD card.
-To use, copy entire contents of this folder onto the microSD card of an FRSky Horus X10S Express hand controller.
+Copy the entire contents of this repository onto the SD card.
+Insert SD card back into hand controller.